A FULL Tour of Downtown Medford Oregon

 The Bear Creek Shopping Center is also located along Biddle, featuring stores like Boot Barn and Dollar Tree.
 For drivers navigating the traffic lights on Biddle, a helpful tip is to stay in the right-hand lane to avoid stopping at multiple lights, as they tend to stay green when approached from that lane.

-Jackson Street Shopping and Hawthorne Park
+Jackson Street Shopping and Hawthorne Park in Medford OR

 To conclude our tour, we arrive back at Jackson Street, where a vibrant shopping center known as The Village offers a variety of entertainment and dining options.
 This area includes Tinseltown, a large movie theater complex, Red Robin for casual dining, Tap and Vine restaurant, and Cold Stone Creamery for sweet treats.